OLIVE-WRITE/Internet/README.md

 # INTERNET
-In this Article you will be learnig in detail the following.
+In this Article you will be learning in detail the following.

 * What The internet Is All About.
 * How The Internet Works?